dloa/alexandria-docs/alexandria-mac-install.md

 Unzip the downloaded archive
 in a terminal window `cd` into your recently unzipped `ipfs` folder
 Now input `mv ipfs /usr/local/bin/ipfs` to move the ipfs binary to where the system can execute it
+And then try `ipfs version` and it will return it's version number if correctly installed

 <pre><code>
 computer:~$ user cd ~/Downloads/ipfs/ computer:ipfs user$ ls